kubernetes/website/docs/user-guide/federation/federated-services.md

 See the [federation admin guide](/docs/admin/federation/) to learn how to bring up a cluster federation correctly (or have your cluster administrator do this for you), and how to correctly configure your client.

-#### I can create a Federated Service successfully against the Cluster Federation API, but no matching services are created in my underlying clusters
+#### I can create a federated service successfully against the cluster federation API, but no matching services are created in my underlying clusters
 Check that:

 1. Your clusters are correctly registered in the Cluster Federation API (`kubectl describe clusters`)